Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Highlighting your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information

-Here is an example of how to write a resume
+Here is an example of the resume letter:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced professional in [Your field] I am confident that I will be an ideal candidate for this opportunity.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and knowledgeable [Your field] I am convinced that I would make the ideal choice for this position.

 Sincerely,